When my wife and I brought home our first child, a daughter, it was an experience I will never forget … but not a good experience, to say the least.

 Both the family and the father lose when he is pushed to the side, as if he has no contribution to make.
 Yet he will not contribute if he does not know how.

-This is why I am happy to support fathers in my local area of the Camden LGA, which includes Narellan, Spring Farm, Harrington Park, etc. I am supporting fathers through a number of initiatives:
+This is why I am happy to support fathers in my local area of the Liverpool (NSW) LGA, which includes Chipping Norton, Moorebank, Holsworthy, Warwick Farm, Wattle Grove, Lurnea, etc. I am supporting men and fathers through a number of initiatives:

-- I have started a Facebook group called Men of South Western Sydney, which I hope will encourage and equip men.
+- I have started a Facebook group called The Foundation Liverpool – NSW, which I hope will encourage and equip men.

-- We have partnered with Mentoring Men Australia to run quarterly breakfasts, providing a safe space for men to talk about issues related to manhood and manliness.
+- I have partnered with Mentoring Men Australia to run weekly Walk and Talks, and quarterly breakfasts to provide safe spaces for men to talk about issues related to manhood and manliness.

-All of these initiatives bring men together with their peers and elder-mentors to learn how to be good men, husbands and fathers, and to be better in these roles.
+All of these initiatives and more in the future will bring men together with their peers and elder-mentors to learn how to be good men, husbands and fathers, and to be better in these roles.

-- My church has started a playgroup called Forge Minis, which runs on Fridays, from 10:00 am-12:00 pm.
-Fathers and their children are just as welcome as are mums and their children.
+For an example of why all of this is so important, I can tell you my church in has started running a playgroup.
+At this playgroup fathers and their children are just as welcome as are mums and their children.

-- We are also pleased to have Baby Sensory Macarthur NSW run classes in our facility on Tuesdays and Wednesdays.
+We are now hosting Baby Sensory Macarthur NSW, who run classes in our facility.
 These classes are specifically designed to aid child development.
 Parents and babies become involved in massage, movement, visual stimulation, music, instruments, sign language, textures, puppet shows and so much more!

-I really want you to pay attention to that last point!
-As a new dad, my daughter and I enrolled in baby massage classes.
-My wife and I also learned baby sign language.
+That might sound really weird but, as a new dad, my daughter and I enrolled in baby massage classes.
+My wife and I also learned baby sign language to ‘communicate’ with our newborn.
 The point of these weird sounding classes was to equip us to actively engage with our baby.
 I cannot recommend such activities enough!

 Sadly, looking in on one of the Baby Sensory classes recently, I noticed a group of men present, but they were talking to each other in a corner rather than paying attention to what was going on.
 It is too easy for new fathers to feel uncertain and shrink from actively engaging.
 The problem is when you shrink away, others will find it so much easier to push you away, to not include you in your child’s care.

 Dads, you will not know what to do at first.
 You will feel like you are being pushed aside because everything is about mum and baby, right?
 Wrong!
-You are just as important as the mother, but for different reasons.
+Fathers are just as important as mothers, but for different reasons.
 You need to be actively engaged with your baby, for your sake as much as for the baby’s sake.
 But you need to step into this because you will find little encouragement to do so.

 You do not need to father alone.
-Feel free to connect with me at any of the activities listed above or contact me directly with any questions you might have.
+Feel free to connect with me at any of the activities listed above or message me directly with any questions you might have, either using the Contact form on this website or by commenting below.

 Your body and brain are designed for fatherhood.
 It may not feel like it at first, but you will change into a father; you just need a little encouragement and equipping to bolster your courage to step into the task.
 That was certainly my experience.